SaraB-25/Excel--Skills/README.md

 ## 📌 Results
--No duplicates or missing values found
+- No duplicates or missing values found
--Calculated the commission for each row in column L -Sorted all customers age-wise in descending order
+- Calculated the commission for each row in column L
+- Sorted all customers age-wise in descending order
--Calculated the total commission using the sum function in cell R10
+- Calculated the total commission using the sum function in cell R10
 - Calculated the average commission using the average function in cell R11
 - Created a pivot table
--Categorised products based on their sales volume
+- Categorised products based on their sales volume